willhumphreys/javascript-notes/simple-questions.md

-- Create a simple file with a function that adds two numbers
+- Create a simple file with a function that adds two numbers with a default

-- Create a function that adds two numbers and use import and export
+- Factorial